sbobovyc/GameTools/CombatMission/README.md

+**Modding tools for Combat Mission**

+Requirements

+ - Python 2.7

-To view the help message:
-python brz_magick.py -h
+To view the help message of scripts: python brz_magick.py -h

-To compress a directory with files: python brz_magick.py -c mydir

 To extract a brz file:
 python brz_magick.py -x my_file.brz

+To compress a directory with files into brz: python brz_magick.py -c mydir

 To dump mdr file to OBJ and manifest: python unmdr.py crate1.mdr